alexanderluna/alexanderluna.github.io/_posts/2018-01-18-schedule-tasks.md

 # Launchd

-While Crontab is a quick solution to for some scripts that don't necessarily have to run every day, sometimes we need something more robust.
-Sometimes we might be commuting at the time our job should run and as mentioned above, Crontab will skip this job and will not until tomorrow at the same.
+While Crontab is a quick solution for scripts that don't necessarily have to run every day, sometimes we need something more robust.
+Sometimes we might be commuting at the time our job should run and as mentioned above, Crontab will skip this job and will not run it until tomorrow at the same time.
 Launchd solves this problem for us because it knows we are not always actively using our computer.

 In order to create a new job with `Launchd` we have to create our `.plist` file first which is just an `XML` file with some boilerplate XML from [Apple's docs](https://developer.apple.com/library/content/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html).
 We can create the file using `touch`: